Trinidad Sponge Cake Recipe (from Scratch)

 Ingredients for sponge cake

-- sugar: white granulated sugar works best here.
-I’ve used brown sugar before as a substitute but it can darken the color of the cake.
+Note: brown sugar can darken the color of the cake.

 How to make Trini sponge cake